 Rounding the corner from each vanity are two linen armoires, whose lower doors conceal tilt-down hampers.

-Click here to see more of this bathroom.
+Click here to see more of this elegant bathroom.

 Now this is the way to share a bathroom with your partner without all its inherent annoyances!
 Only one problem: how can you go on vacation knowing that even the most luxurious accommodations probably won’t be as lavish as what you have at home?